yuri-schmaltz/Wan2GP/README.md

 - I have provided a default finetune named *Vace Cocktail*  which is a model created on the fly using the Wan text 2 video model and the Loras used to build FusioniX.
 The weight of the *Detail Enhancer* Lora has been reduced to improve identity preservation.
 Copy the model definition in *defaults/vace_14B_cocktail.json* in the *finetunes/* folder to change the Cocktail composition.
 Cocktail contains already some Loras acccelerators so no need to add on top a Lora Accvid, Causvid or Fusionix, ... .
 The whole point of Cocktail is to be able  to build you own FusioniX (which originally is a combination of 4 loras) but without the inconvenient of FusioniX.
 - Talking about identity preservation, it tends to go away when one generates a single Frame instead of a Video which is shame for our Vace photoshop.
 But there is a solution : I have added an Advanced Quality option, that tells WanGP to generate a little more than a frame (it will still keep only the first frame).
 It will be a little slower but you will be amazed how Vace Cocktail combined with this option will preserve identities (bye bye *Phantom*).
 - As in practise I have observed one switches frequently between *Vace text2video* and *Vace text2image* I have put them in the same place they are now just one tab away, no need to reload the model.
 Likewise *Wan text2video* and *Wan tex2image* have been merged.
 - Color fixing when using Sliding Windows.
-A new postprocessing *Colot Correction* applied automatically by default (you can disable it in the *Advanced tab Sliding Window*) will try to match the colors of the new window with that of the previous window.
+A new postprocessing *Color Correction* applied automatically by default (you can disable it in the *Advanced tab Sliding Window*) will try to match the colors of the new window with that of the previous window.
 It doesnt fix all the unwanted artifacts of the new window but at least this makes the transition smoother.
 Thanks to the multitalk team for the original code.

 Also you will enjoy our new real time statistics (CPU / GPU usage, RAM / VRAM used, ... ).
 Many thanks to **Redtash1** for providing the framework for this new feature !
 You need to go in the Config tab to enable real time stats.